 - Click the Image Management tab, and click the Define NoData Pixel Values button.

-- Provide an integer pixel value in the NoData pixel value parameter.
+- Provide an integer pixel value for the NoData pixel value parameter.

-Alternatively, check the Define value pixel value range check box to specify a minimum and maximum valid pixel value.
-Any pixel value that falls outside the valid range will be set as NoData.
+Alternatively, check the Define valid pixel value range check box to specify a minimum and maximum valid pixel value.
+Any pixel value that falls outside of the valid range will be set as NoData.

-- Optionally, check A pixel represents a void only when the NoData criteria is met for all bands.
+- Optionally, if you are working with multi-band imagery, check A pixel represents a void only when the NoData criteria is met for all bands.

-- Checked—The pixel must be classified as NoData in all bands to be classified as NoData for the multiband imagery layer.
+- Checked (default)—If a pixel is classified as NoData in all bands, classify that pixel as NoData in the multiband imagery layer.

 - Click Run.